-Five of our CTE programs have a clinical or off site component added into the curriculum.
-Currently, students enrolled in Early Childhood Education, Nurse Assisting, Medical Assisting, Professional Health Careers, Physical Therapy Aide, and Medical Laboratory Assisting will spend several days per week at various related locations.
+Where applicable, a clinical or off-site component is added into the CTE program curriculum.
+Students enrolled in these programs will spend time at various related locations over the course of a week.
 This affords our students the opportunity to gain invaluable "hands-on" experience that enhances their overall learning and skill development.
-It is anticipated that additional programs will offer an off-site experience in the coming years.
-On-site clinical experiences are available.